jessekelly881/testdocs/docs/nuclei/index.md

 nuclei -w workflows/wordpress-workflow.yaml -severity critical,high -list http_urls.txt
 ```

-!!! info "Workflows"

-    In Workflows, Nuclei filters are applied on templates or sub-templates running via workflows, not on the workflows itself.

 ### Rate **Limits**

 Nuclei have multiple rate limit controls for multiple factors, including a number of templates to execute in parallel, a number of hosts to be scanned in parallel for each template, and the global number of request / per second you wanted to make/limit using nuclei, here is an example of each flag with description.